eversinc33/BouncyGate/README.md

 # BouncyGate

-This is a modified version of [@zimawhit3's implementation](https://github.com/zimawhit3/HellsGateNim) of HellsGate in Nim, with additionally making sure that all syscalls go through NTDLL, by replacing the syscall instructions with a JMP to a syscall instruction in NTDLL.
+This is a modified version of [@zimawhit3's implementation](https://github.com/zimawhit3/HellsGateNim) of HellsGate in Nim, with additionally making sure that all syscalls go through NTDLL, by replacing the syscall instructions with a JMP to the `syscall` instruction in NTDLL that corresponds to the syscall being executed.
 The syscalls are then used to patch AMSI as a PoC.

 See https://eversinc33.github.io/posts/avoiding-direct-syscall-instructions/ for an explanation.